 2. Happiness is a Positive Emotion

-When I say that happiness is a positive emotion, I am contrasting it to a negative feeling.
-In this context, happiness can be defined as a range of positive emotions such as fun, excitement, and tranquility.
+When I say that happiness is a positive emotion, I am contrasting it with a negative feeling.
+In this context, happiness can be defined as the whole range of positive emotions such as fun, excitement, and tranquility.
+Yes, all positive emotions are technically part of happiness.
 On the other hand, all negative emotions, such as boredom, annoyance, and hatred, fall under the category of “unhappiness.”

 This often confuses people because they believe that happiness is somehow different from all the other positive emotions, and unhappiness is different from the negative ones.
 But it’s not.
 When we say “I want to be happy,” we are referring to the fact that we want to experience different positive emotions and avoid the negative ones.
 There are three levels of happiness that are possible: